qq7te/radical-product/src/_training_posts/2022-07-01-product-managment-training.md

 iconTitleThreeSubtitleTwo: /images/icon-training-2.png

 titleThreeSubtitleThree: Build intuition without adding processes
-descriptionTitleThreeSubtitleThree: This training helps teams build an intuition for making the right product decisions without the burden of additional processes.
-You’ll learn to systematically translate a shared vision into priorities and metrics to measure success.
+descriptionTitleThreeSubtitleThree: Without adding more rituals, these product workshops will help your team communicate with stakeholders effectively and develop an intuition for making the right product decisions.
 iconTitleThreeSubtitleThree: /images/icon-training-1.png

 titleFour: Pricing and structure